-- (1) Represents quarterly cash interest payments paid to date by us to holders of the convertible notes.
-Interest on the convertible notes accrues at a rate equal to LIBOR minus 1.25%, but not less than 4% nor more than 5.5%. - (2) Represents special distributions paid by us to date to holders of the convertible notes representing payments in the aggregate on each of June 1, 2007, September 7, 2007 and December 3, 2007.
-Pursuant to §4.07 of the Indenture, if we declare a dividend payable to holders of the depositary units in excess of \$0.10 per unit, then we are required to pay a dividend to the holders of the convertible notes equal to such excess.
-On each of May 4, 2007, August 3, 2007 and November 2, 2007, our board of directors declared a \$0.15 per unit dividend on the depositary units, resulting in these special distributions to holders of the convertible notes, which was based upon the number of depositary units into which the convertible notes are convertible. - (3) Represents cash interest payable on the convertible notes per quarter assuming that cash interest is paid at the rate of 5.5% per annum, the maximum rate payable under the Indenture.
+- (1) Represents quarterly cash interest payments paid to date by us per each \$1,000 convertible note.
+Interest on the convertible notes accrues at a rate equal to LIBOR minus 1.25%, but not less than 4% nor more than 5.5%. - (2) Represents a special distribution per each \$1,000 convertible note paid by us to holders of the convertible notes on each of June 1, 2007, September 7, 2007 and December 3, 2007.
+In addition, a similar special distribution will be paid by us to holders of the convertible notes on December 3, 2007.
+Pursuant to \$4.07 of the Indenture, if we declare a dividend payable to holders of the depositary units in excess of \$0.10 per unit, then we are required to pay a dividend to the holders of the convertible notes equal to such excess.
+On each of May 4, 2007, August 3, 2007 and November 2, 2007, our board of directors declared a \$0.15 per unit dividend on the depositary units, resulting in this special distribution to holders of the convertible notes, which was determined by multiplying the number of depositary units into which each \$1,000 convertible note is convertible (based on a conversion price of \$132.595) by the excess amount of \$0.05. - (3) Represents cash interest payable per each \$1,000 convertible note.
 Interest on the convertible notes accrues at a rate equal to LIBOR minus 1.25%, but not less than 4% nor more than 5.5%. - (4) See Note 2 above.
-Represents a special distribution payable by us to the holders of the convertible notes per quarter, assuming that we continue to pay a dividend to the holders of depositary units equal to \$0.15 per unit per quarter.
+Represents a special distribution per each \$1,000 convertible note payable by us to the holders of the convertible notes, assuming that we continue to pay a dividend to the holders of depositary units equal to \$0.15 per unit per quarter.
 We currently contemplate maintaining a quarterly dividend at this level.
-However, this special distribution payable to the holders of the convertible notes would proportionally be decreased or increased to the extent that we decreased or increased the quarterly dividend paid to holders of the depositary units. - (5) Represents additional interest we would be obligated to pay per month to holders in the aggregate in the event of a Registration Default (as defined in the registration rights agreement dated April 4, 2007, to which we are a party).
-Pursuant to the registration rights agreement, we are required to pay additional interest in an amount equal to 0.33% per \$1,000 principal amount of convertible notes, or an aggregate of \$1,980,000, for each month that a Registration Default continues up to a maximum of \$24,000,000 in the aggregate.
+However, this special distribution payable to the holders of the convertible notes would proportionally be decreased or increased to the extent that we decreased or increased the quarterly dividend paid to holders of the depositary units. - (5) Represents additional interest we would be obligated to pay per each \$1,000 convertible note in the event of a Registration Default (as defined in the registration rights agreement dated April 4, 2007, to which we are a party).
+Pursuant to the registration rights agreement, we are required to pay additional interest in an amount equal to 0.33% per \$1,000 principal amount of convertible notes for each month that a Registration Default continues up to a maximum of 4% (\$40) per convertible note.
 We do not currently anticipate that we will be required to pay any additional interest on the convertible notes. - (6) Pursuant to §15.01(a) of the Indenture, if a holder of convertible notes converts its convertible notes into depositary units during a specified period following the announcement of a Fundamental Change (as defined in the Indenture to include certain changes in control of the company or the failure of the depositary units to be listed for trading on an Eligible Market (as defined in the Indenture)), we will be required to pay a Make-Whole Premium, in the form of additional depositary units, to such holder.
 The amount of such Make-Whole Premium would be determined as set forth in §15.01 of the Indenture and is a function of the effective date of such Fundamental Change and the price per depositary unit in the transaction constituting such Fundamental Change.